cbcrg/tcoffee/docs/tcoffee_manual.rst

 ===========================================
 What is a good alignment?
 -------------------------
 This is a tricky question, a good answer would be  **"a good alignment is an alignment that makes it possible to do good biology"**.
 In practice, the alignment community has become used to measuring the accuracy of alignment methods using structures.
 Structures are relatively easy to align correctly, even when the sequences have diverged quite a lot.
 The most common usage is therefore to compare structure based alignments with their sequence based counterpart and to evaluate the accuracy of the method using these criterions.
-Unfortunately it is not easy to establish structure-based standards of truth.
+Unfortunately it is not easy to establish structure based standards of truth.
 Several of these exist and they do not necessarily agree.
 To summarize, the situation is as roughly as follows:

   - **Above 40% identity**, all the reference collections do agree with one another and all the established methods give roughly the same results.
 These alignments can be trusted blindly.

   - **Below 40% identity**, all the reference collections stop agreeing and the methods do not give consistent results.
-In this area of similarity it is not necessarily easy to determine who is right and who is wrong, although most studies indicate that consistency-based methods (T-Coffee, ProbCons, MAFFT-slow or MSAProbs) have an edge over traditional methods.
+In this area of similarity it is not necessarily easy to determine who is right and who is wrong, although most studies indicate that consistency based methods (T-Coffee, ProbCons, MAFFT-slow or MSAProbs) have an edge over traditional methods.

 When dealing with distantly related sequences, the only way to produce reliable alignments is to use structural information.
 T-Coffee provides many facilities to do so in a seamless fashion.
 Several important factors need to be taken into account when selecting an alignment method: